 Or something like that.
 Your assessment on Evalinator will help frame this pitch.

 If this approach sounds reasonable to you, then there is nothing better than testing it out!
-Get started for free and craft your first assessment.
-We are here to help you be successful.
+Get started for with free 2 weeks trial and craft your first big picture model.